tidyomics/tidyprint/README.md

 **tidyprint** is an R package that provides a centralised tidy display strategy for biological data (e.g. SummarizedExperiment), and centralised messaging styles for the `tidyomics` packages.
-To facilitate the discussion about data display, we compare here four data diplay:
+To facilitate the discussion about data display, we compare here four data display:

 1.  **SummarizedExperiment**: Standard R/SummarizedExperiment printing
     style.